-Morgan’s Rock jungle reserve, organic farm, estuary, astounding wildlife, mangrove forest and private beach (frequented year round with nesting turtles) is a playground for naturalists and soothing for the soul.
-Lend a hand on the organic working farm, go fishing, beach combing, kayaking through the mangroves, hiking or zip lining through the jungle are just a few of the activities at your doorstep.
+Morgan’s Rock jungle reserve, organic farm, estuary, astounding wildlife, mangrove forest and private beach (with year-round nesting turtles) is a playground for naturalists and soothing for the soul.
+Lend a hand on the organic working farm, go fishing, beachcombing, kayaking through the mangroves, hiking or zip-lining through the jungle are just a few of the activities at your doorstep.
 If you need to relax and unwind, treat yourself to a soothing massage followed by a nap on the beach or on your own private balcony.
-The Echolodge also offers short excursions to Granada, the oldest city in Nicaragua, a ferry ride to Ometepe Island, a geographic point of interest which was declared a “Biosphere Reserve” by UNESCO, or perhaps you would like to learn to surf at the prestigious San Juan del Sur, the premier surfing spot in the world…to name just a few.
+The Ecolodge also offers short excursions to Granada, the oldest city in Nicaragua, a ferry ride to Ometepe Island, a geographic point of interest which was declared a “Biosphere Reserve” by UNESCO, or perhaps you would like to learn to surf at the prestigious San Juan del Sur, the premier surfing spot in the world…to name just a few.

 Morgan’s Rock was constructed with minimal impact on the surrounding environment and with respect for the local indigenous communities.
-Minimal earth movement and tree cutting was done, solar panels are used to heat the bath water, the décor was inspired by the traditions of the local cultures and the bungalows were furnished by “Simplemente Madera”, an international sustainable wood products and furniture company.
+Minimal earth movement and tree cutting were done, solar panels are used to heat the bathwater, the décor was inspired by the traditions of the local cultures, and the bungalows were furnished by “Simplemente Madera”, an international sustainable wood products and furniture company.

 How to Get There

 The lodge is strategically located to the south of Nicaragua’s most important tourism destination, Granada, and just north of the Costa Rican border.
 You may choose to take your international flight into Nicaragua’s capital Managua or the northern Costa Rican city of Liberia.
 If you wish to arrive by air from Managua, there is a private runway that allows you to reach the lodge in a short 35 minutes trip.